-SPAN 236 Lang Wkshp Abroad:Intermediate
+Lang Wkshp Abroad:Intermediate

-Intermediate language study with native speakers at an academic institution in a Spanish-speaking country, in combination with on-campus study in the case of shorter stays abroad.
-May be offered for variable credit from three to six semester hours, including credit by examination.
+Intermediate language study with native speakers at an academic institution or a language learning center in a Spanish-speaking country.
+May include on-campus study in the case of shorter stays abroad.

-Prerequisite: SPAN 105, SPAN 110, or placement.
+Prerequisite: SPAN 105, SPAN 110, SPAN 136, or placement.